glam-lab/degender-the-web/README.md

 "fit", "toned", and "healthy".

 This work is supported by [Whitman College](https://www.whitman.edu/) and the Microsoft Chair in Computer Science.
 Thanks to Gillian Frew for assisting with media strategy.

-## Contributing

-If you encounter a bug or think of a suggestion, please [create a GitHub issue](https://github.com/janetlndavis/degender-the-web/issues/new) with your request.